Metric uniformization of morphisms of Berkovich curves: Radialization theorems

-We say that a finite morphism between nice compact curves $f\:Y\to X$ is {\em topologically semi-tame} if for any $y\in Y$ the extension $\calH(y)/\calH(x)$ is tame.
+We say that a finite morphism between nice compact curves $f\:Y\to X$ is {\em residually tame} if for any $y\in Y$ the extension $\calH(y)/\calH(x)$ is tame.
 (A more restrictive notion of topologically tame morphisms is introduced in \cite[3.2.3]{CTT} by requiring that $n_y$ is invertible in $\tilk$.
 See \cite[3.2.3]{CTT} for the motivation of this restriction.)